Man opened fire during Christmas gift exchange killing his grandma, father's girlfriend: cops

-A man opened fire at a Christmas present exchange killing his grandmother and father’s girlfriend, police said.
-However, investigators are stumped why the double murder happened.
+A California man opened fire at a Christmas present exchange killing his grandmother and father’s girlfriend and now, a judge sentenced the man to decades in prison for the murders, officials said.

-The Fresno County Sheriff’s Office in California announced the arrest of Austin Alvarez, 23, in connection to the double murder.
+The Fresno County Sheriff’s Office in California announced the arrest of Austin Alvarez, 26, in connection with the double murder.
 He has been charged with two counts of murder and one count of attempted murder.

 The suspect, Alvarez, left the area in a GMC pickup trick before officers arrived, according to the Fresno County Sheriff’s Office.